posterberg/smshandler/README.md

 ## Docker
 A docker file provided to build a docker image.

-Run `docker build -t smshandler .` to create a docker image.
+Run `sudo docker build -t smshandler .` to create a docker image.
-Run `docker run smshandler` to start a docker container from the image.
+Run `sudo docker run -d --name smshandler --device /dev/ttyUSB2:/dev/ttyUSB2 smshandler` to start a docker container from the image.
+Make sure to find out what tty your modem uses.
+You could use this guide to tie your modem to always use the same device, https://unix.stackexchange.com/questions/66901/how-to-bind-usb-device-under-a-static-name.